My Future with My Chatbot: A Scenario-Driven, User-Centric Approach to Anticipating AI Impacts: Findings

+Regarding social cohesion, one respondent outlined a declining birth rate due to the increasing isolation that users experience as a consequence of massive chatbot use; another respondent outlined a fostering of societal division due to the polarizing character of chatbots.
+Moreover, one respondent mentioned that the use of chatbots foster the abandonment of religion in society.
+Concerning the ethical component, some scenario-writers described a further acceleration of misinformation due to the growing capabilities of chatbots (“Considering how widespread "fake news" has been during the past few US elections I can only see that problem getting worse now that AI chatbots and AI image tools are more easily accessible to almost anyone.”
+[P P11]).
+In addition, some ethical aspects were mentioned only one or two times such as transparency issues, lack of fact-checking, and a loss of societal trust (“It's hard to have trust that the technology won't be abused by the people in power.”
+[P 35]).
 Lastly, some scenario-writers also reflected on a more metaphysical level what it means to be human in times of rapid technological development.
 The impacts here mostly described a discussion of “true” human domains that should not be impacted by chatbots (“I greatly value human connection and see it as a fundamentally important aspect of living, but what happens when the words of a human and the words of an AI are indistinguishable?”
 [P P9]).
 Thus, they amplified a return to human skills and a definition of domains where technology should not be applied (“The quality of production we have today is because people have spent their lives learning a craft and expanding on it with their own ideas.
 An AI can't do that, it can't create meaning out of what it makes” [P P7]).

 \hypertarget{predictors}{